Programs for Students

 Courses taught to first time parents in our program.

 Classes offered to parents to equip them with knowledge and information.
-Various topics include checking account, fixing a flat, changing your oil, women's edification.
+Various topics include information on checking accounts, fixing a flat tire, changing your oil, women's edification.
 We also have counselors to assist families in crisis counseling.

 *The Fred C. Alcorn Scholarship is only available for currently enrolled Nehemiah students.